chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 AWS is employed to launch a Gephi instance for computing a network graph of million songs.

-Moving onto the **Explore** section, the audience experience a descent from the galaxy of songs into songs and words level.
+Moving onto the **Explore** section, the user experience a descent from the galaxy of songs into songs and words level.

 ## 2. Explore
 ---